ExanovaLabs/Clearage/README.md

 #### 👾 Show the entire history

-The  `showClearageHistory` method allows you to display the history of the extension on a web console.
+The  `showClearageHistory` method allows you to display the history of the extension on web console.

 **∙ Example**
 ```typescript